amorist/awesome/README.md

 ## Go

+- [teh-cmc/go-internals](https://github.com/teh-cmc/go-internals) - A book about the internals of the Go programming language.
 - [casdoor/casdoor-go-sdk](https://github.com/casdoor/casdoor-go-sdk) - Go client SDK for Casdoor
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [evanoberholster/imagemeta](https://github.com/evanoberholster/imagemeta) - Image Metadata (Exif and XMP) extraction for JPEG, HEIC, AVIF, TIFF and Camera Raw in golang.
 Focus is on providing features and improved performance.